uhellstr/oracle-rest-db-links/README.md

 Using REST-based enabled objects not only mean we can commmunicate between Oracle databases but between Oracle an anything that understans JSON.

 The work I have done is based on Robert Marz and his presentation at https://youtu.be/z7RZBV3yVAE and his github repository at https://github.com/its-people/rest-db-links.git
-I have re-used most of the code he uses in rest_db_link pl/sql code but has fixed one or two bugs that prevented columns like 'ID' or 'UR* from working and also done some work around handling unicode correctly.
+I have re-used most of the code he uses in rest_db_link pl/sql code but has fixed one or two bugs that prevented columns like 'ID' or 'URL' from working and also done some work around handling unicode correctly.
-The difference is that i have choosed to write i DDL generator in PL/SQL instead of Java Script that he uses in his generator.
-Please have a look at the spledid work Robert did a couple of years ago to demonstrate the possibilites of using REST as a replacement or in combination with traditional database links.
+The difference is that i have choosed to write i DDL generator in PL/SQL instead of Java Script that Robert uses in his generator.
+Please have a look at the splendid work Robert did a couple of years ago to demonstrate the possibilites of using REST as a replacement or in combination with traditional database links.

 ## Concept